pedromothsin/Study-blog/README.md

 * Learn how to use Tailwind;
 * Learn how the asset pipeline truly works;
 * Learn more in-depth about associations in models beyond `has_many` and `belongs_to`;
+* study more about Redis and see if it can be useful for this project;
 * ...

 ## Future ideas